Meta Quest 3S

 Our take

-The Quest 3S scores 79/100 and is quite simply the best VR headset for most people โ because most people don't want to spend $500+.
+The Quest 3S scores 79/100 and is quite simply the best VR headset for most people โ because most people don't want to spend $500+ just to try virtual reality and mixed reality experiences.

 Meta stuffed the same Snapdragon XR2 Gen 2 chip from the $500 Quest 3 into a $299 package.
-Full-color mixed reality, hand tracking, access to 1000+ Quest games and apps โ all standalone, no PC required.
+Full-color mixed reality passthrough, hand tracking without controllers, access to 1000+ Quest games and apps โ all standalone with no PC or console required.
 Value scores a stellar 85/100, ease of use hits 85/100, and compatibility is 90/100 across platforms.
-For VR newcomers, the setup experience is genuinely painless.
+For VR newcomers, the setup-to-playing experience takes about 15 minutes.

-The compromises are real though: Fresnel lenses cause noticeable edge blur compared to the Quest 3's superior pancake lenses, only 3 fixed IPD settings means fit can be hit-or-miss, and overall resolution is lower.
-If visual fidelity is your top priority, the Quest 3 is the upgrade path.
-But for 90% of VR newcomers, you genuinely won't notice the difference during gameplay.
+The compromises are real though: Fresnel lenses cause noticeable edge blur that the Quest 3's superior pancake lenses avoid, only 3 fixed IPD settings means fit can be awkward for some face shapes, and overall resolution is lower.
+If visual fidelity matters more than price, the Quest 3 is the clear upgrade path.
+But for the 90% of VR newcomers who just want to play Beat Saber and explore mixed reality, you genuinely won't notice the difference during actual gameplay sessions.

 At $299.99, it's been as low as $249.99 during Black Friday and holiday events.
-"Fair price" momentum means you're paying a reasonable rate, but seasonal sales regularly knock $50 off.
-The Quest platform's massive library of over 1000 titles makes this the safest VR investment you can make.
+"Fair price" momentum means you're paying a reasonable rate right now, but seasonal sales regularly knock $50 off.
+The Quest platform's massive library of over 1000 titles ensures you'll never run out of content, making this the safest VR investment available.

-Bottom line: Buy now if you're VR-curious โ at $250-300, there's absolutely nothing that comes close to this value in standalone mixed reality.
+Bottom line: Buy now if you're VR-curious โ at $250-300, there's absolutely nothing that comes close to this value proposition in standalone mixed reality hardware.

 Pros & cons